Gautham-rgb/conversation-helper/README.md

 ---

 ### 👋 Get in Touch
 Found a bug?
 Have a brilliant idea to make this even better?
-We'd love to hear from you!
+I'd love to hear from you!
 Reach out to: [kaarthikgautham0@gmail.com](mailto:kaarthikgautham0@gmail.com) or [gautitheexplorer@gmail.com](mailto:gautitheexplorer@gmail.com)